maniospas/Blombly/docs/advanced/preprocessor.md

 ### !fail

-This immediately fails the compilation process upon occurence.
+This immediately fails the compilation process upon occurrence.
 It stringifies the next symbol (or leaves it intact if it is a string) to create an error message and may be used by libraries defining macros with overlap with the standard functionality